DannyNemer/git-style-guide/README.md

   Rename 'danny-util.js' → 'dantil.js'
   ```

-1. When renaming a public variable or method that requires refactoring across several files, make that change a single commit.
-Use the following syntax:
+1. When renaming a public variable or method that requires refactoring across several files, consolidating the refactoring in a single, solitary commit with the following syntax:

   ```perl
   Rename `dantil.printError()` → `dantil.logError()`